maxseefeld/maxseefeld/README.md

 I have a deep passion for technology and always strive to learn and experiment with new things.
 My current focus is on unikernels, experimental operating systems, fintech, and cryptocurrencies, as I believe they hold the key to the future of computing.
 I'm also a big fan of anything Unix-based, as it provides a solid foundation for many of the technologies we use today.

 ## 🎉 Hobbies:
+- butchering the spanish over text as a gringo.
 - Jiujitsu
 - Illegal Drag Racing
 - Crypto Mining